tjantium/comp842-research/readme.md

 ## some low-level frameworks to apply concepts

+- e.g. using PySyft for homomorphic encryption and secure multi-party computation. ( Scope down to the multipart using tss as a novel approach)

 ## How to Use TSS in Federated Learning

 - Distribute Model Weights Using TSS: